rfoltz/Udacity-DevOps-Project-1/README.md

 # Azure Infrastructure Operations Project: Deploying a scalable IaaS web server in Azure

 ## Introduction
-This project will deploy a set number of virtual machines (default is 3) behind a load balancer, and set up all the other resources that need to be deployed for those virtual machines such as network security groups do the VM's are only accessible through the internal network, Virtual Networks, Subnets, Virtual Nics and more.
+This project will deploy a set number of virtual machines (default is 3) behind a load balancer, and set up all the other resources that need to be deployed for those virtual machines such as network security groups so the VM's are only accessible through the internal network, Virtual Networks, Subnets, Virtual Nics and more.

 ## Dependencies
 1. Create an [Azure Account](https://portal.azure.com)